asigel-hometap/hybrid/README.md

 This calculator helps homeowners understand the financial implications of taking out a home equity loan with the following terms:
 - Interest-only monthly payments at 4.5% APR
 - Principal repayment at term end
-- 6% share of home price appreciation at term end
+- 6% share of final home value at term end

 ## Input Parameters